milvus-io/milvus/docs/design_docs/segcore/timetravel.md

 Currently， there are two paths to implement time travel:

 1. Restrict with vec_count, used in growing segment.
 2. Generate bitmask and combine it with DSL calculation results.
-It is mainly used in sealed segment.
+It is mainly used in the sealed segment.

 ## Growing Segment Time Travel